jdslomka/GodotApplePlugins/README.md

 and you will further reduce the size of your executable (about 1.7 megs at the time of this writing.)

+# API Naming

+I kept the GameCenter APIs as close to possible to the Apple API names, as it can help people find documentatin, and they are already namespaced (for example, GKLeaderboard).

+The StoreKit APIs on the other hand do not have a namespace, and they use names like "Product" and  "Transaction" which just seem much easier to conflict with Godot, so those types are named "StoreProduct", "StoreTransaction".

 # After you download

 Notice that MacOS will not let you load these dynamic libraries until you remove the